lucianpls/QB3/performance/performance.md

 It is clear that QB3 is able to compress these images better than PNG even in the least compression (FAST) mode, with few exceptions.
 Especially significant is the large differences between the QB3 and PNG for the largest images.
 The difference in size is larger for the images that are less compressible, which are the larger images.
-The noticeable drop in size in the first 20 imags or so are due to the fact that these images are computer generated, very suitable for the PNG compression which reaches compression ratios of 1:4 or better.
+The noticeable drop in size in the first 20 images or so are due to the fact that these images are computer generated, very suitable for the PNG compression which reaches compression ratios of 1:4 or better.
 Yet even for these images QB3 is competitive.
 Adding the ZSTD post processing step improves the compression for these images, less so for the photographs.

-Another way of looking at the compression quality is to look at the agregate savings of the QB3 compression vs PNG.
+Another way of looking at the compression quality is to look at the aggregate savings of the QB3 compression vs PNG.

 ![Aggregated savings](CID22_savings.svg)

-The savings are cummulative, for the 248 input images, split in two groups.
+The savings are cumulative, for the 248 input images, split in two groups.
 The first group, for images 0 to 60, are the images where QB3 in FAST mode are larger than the corresponding PNG, resulting in negative savings.
 The second group are the rest of the images, where QB3 FAST is equal or smaller than the corresponding PNG, thus the size savings is positive.
 Within each group, the images are sorted from the smallest absolute savings to the largest.
 In other